boundsj/mapbox-gl-native/INSTALL.md

    cp -Rf Templates/ ~/.appledoc
    ```

 1. Run `make ipackage`.
-The packaging script will produce the statically-linked `libMapboxGL.a`, `MapboxGL.bundle` for resources, a `Headers` folder, and a `Docs` folder with HTML API documentation.
+The packaging script will produce the statically-linked `libMapbox.a`, `Mapbox.bundle` for resources, a `Headers` folder, and a `Docs` folder with HTML API documentation.

 ### Test